resistics/resistics/docs/source/index.rst

 Latest news
 ~~~~~~~~~~~
-**2019-09-24:** Resistics is currently in beta mode.
-Updates are being made regularly.
-Currently the focus of updates for release 0.0.6 is:
+**2019-09-24:** Resistics is currently in beta mode and updates are being made regularly.
+The focus of updates for release 0.0.6 is:

 - More complete documentation with more examples.
-The tutorial is complete, but more examples are coming to cover advanced methods such as pre-processing, remote reference processing, inter-operability, remote reference statistics, intersite transfer functions.
+The tutorial is complete, but additional examples are coming to cover advanced methods such as pre-processing, remote reference processing, inter-operability, remote reference statistics, intersite transfer functions.
 - Speeding up of processing
 - Support for Phoenix data

 There is a chance that method and module names may change in the near future as they are an artefact of how the code grew up.
 For more information, please :doc:`contact us <contact>`.

-The latest version of resistics can be downloaded by specifying 0.0.6.dev1 when downloading using pip.
+The latest development version of resistics can be downloaded by specifying 0.0.6.dev1 when downloading using pip.

 .. code-block:: bash